clearlinux/clear-linux-documentation/source/tutorials/flatpak.rst

 Install a Flatpak app with Gnome Software
 *****************************************

-|CL| desktop comes with `Gnome Software` installed.
+|CL| desktop comes with Gnome Software installed.
 Flatpak apps can be
-installed from within `Gnome Software`.
+installed from within Gnome Software.

 #.
-Launch `Gnome Software` from your desktop.
+Launch Gnome Software from your desktop.

 #.
 Search for the Flatpak app that you want to install, as shown in Figure 1.